leeprovoost/go-rest-api-template/README.md

 var db *Database
 ```

-In order to make it a bit more useful, we will initialise it with some user objects.Luckily, we can make use of the `init` function that gets automatically called when you start the application:
+In order to make it a bit more useful, we will initialise it with some user objects.Luckily, we can make use of the `init` function that gets automatically called when you start the application.
+This init() function will be in our `main.go` file when you start up the server:

 ```
 func init() {